ncarrillo/xanite/README.md

 - **Graphics Optimization**:
   The emulator adjusts its graphics settings (Low, Medium, High) based on the capabilities of your device to ensure smooth performance.

-- **HELP**
+- **HELP**:
-If you have any issues or errors with the emulator, with tell us in discord https://discord.gg/mCnbeQWq
+If you have any issues or errors with the emulator,tell us in discord https://discord.gg/mCnbeQWq

 - **OpenGL Rendering**:
   Using OpenGL and GLFW, the emulator provides high-quality graphics rendering for a better gaming experience.